Serotonergic Psychedelic Mechanism

 In a Phase 1 clinical trial, RE104 was shown to be generally safe and well-tolerated and was rapidly cleared from systemic circulation.
 Additionally, RE104 showed robust and pervasive pharmacodynamic effects with a duration of approximately three to four hours (versus six to eight hours for psilocybin).

-RE104 will be evaluated in the RECONNECT Trial, a Phase 2, Multicenter, Randomized, Double-Blind, Parallel-Group, Active Dose-Controlled study evaluating RE104 in moderate and severe PPD patients.
+RE104 is being evaluated in the RECONNECT Phase 2 clinical trial, a Phase 2, Multicenter, Randomized, Double-Blind, Parallel-Group, Active Dose-Controlled study evaluating RE104 in moderate and severe PPD patients.

 We are actively investigating the use of RE104 in additional indications susceptible to being treated with a 5HT2A agonist molecule.